 Conservation commissions help communities protect and enhance their natural resources by undertaking diverse activities.
 Milton’s Conservation Commission:

 - Actively administers the Town’s Municipal Forest, Eagle Mountain Natural Area, and the LaMoille Riverwalk

 - Coordinates programs to support conservation education, natural resource interpretation, outdoor recreation and volunteerism

 - Advises the Town’s legislative/regulatory bodies, such as the Selectboard and Planning Commission

 Emerald ash borer (EAB) has been spotted in municipalities throughout Vermont and in towns neighboring Milton.
-This means it will be coming soon to Milton (if it's not already here).
-The Town of Milton's Planning Department and Conservation Commission are preparing for EAB's arrival and how to deal with it.
-If you think EAB is on your property, please get in touch with the Planning Department and we can get you connected to experts.
-If you notice EAB on town property, please inform us.
+Following EAB’s discovery in South Hero, Milton is now considered to be within an infestation area.
+The Town of Milton’s Planning Department and Conservation Commission are preparing for EAB’s arrival and how to deal with it.
+If you believe that you have identified an EAB, please contact the town’s tree warden, Kris Dulmer, at firstname.lastname@example.org.

 The following link will help you better understand signs of EAB: Emerald Ash Borer: Vermont Invasives

 If you notice any downed trees or any other problems on Milton’s trails, please fill out the form below and e-mail to Planning and Zoning Director Cymone Haiju at email@example.com.
 You can also drop off the form at the Milton Municipal Building or call the Planning Department at 802-893-1186.